 There are many motorcycles in the same/similar class as the CBR650R, and depending on your market or learner regulations you might be considering a Ninja 400 which the CBR650R is substantially faster than if not restricted or perhaps the new RS660 from Aprilia.

-The performance of the CBR650R is one of the best in-class regardless of market and is almost Supersport 600 fast.
+The performance of the CBR650R is one of the best-in-class regardless of the market and is almost Supersport 600 fast.